General Relativity Contains the Standard Model

 These are mass terms for the W and Z. Like $g_{\m\n}^{00}$, the field $A_\m^{00}$ does not have a mass term because its associated spherical harmonic $Y_{00}=1/\sqrt{4\pi}$ does not depend on the HD coordinates.
 Therefore $A_\m^{00}$ is massless, which is consistent with our identification of it as the photon.

 It is a miracle that the 6D curvature scalar $\w R$ leads to the 4D curvature scalar $R$ plus the Maxwell term $-\frac{1}{4}F^{\m\n}F_{\m\n}$ when fields do not depend on the HD coordinates $\w x^5$ and $\w x^6$.
 The calculation is simple and seems to unify gravitation with electromagnetism.
 It is miraculous that so little effort leads to such a good result.
 However, there is a fly in the ointment.
 There is no reason why fields should not depend on the HD coordinates.
 If general relativity is truly six-dimensional, fields should depend on all six coordinates, not just the first four.
 After all, this is how four-dimensional general relativity works.
 The fields depend on all four coordinates in this case.
 Therefore, we will make our theory more correct by allowing fields to depend on all six coordinates.
-Then the miracle continues.
+This allows the miracle to continue.

-Flowing directly from the HD coordinate dependence of $A_\m$ is the existence of the W and Z. And following from terms with two 4D and two HD derivatives are the terms that describe them.
+Following from the HD coordinate dependence of $A_\m$ is the existence of the W and Z. Following from terms with two 4D and two HD derivatives are the terms that describe them.
 Orthogonality of the spherical harmonics produces one Maxwell and one mass term for each of the W's and Z when the Lagrangian density is integrated over $\theta$ and $\phi$.
 Terms with three to six factors of $A_\mu$ lead to self-interaction terms for the W and Z similar to the Yang-Mills self-interaction terms found in the SM.
-This is an example of the details following from properly fixed postulates.
+These results are examples of the details following from properly fixed postulates.

-The theory of 3DT explains why there are three weak vectors and one electromagnetic vector.
+The theory of 3D time explains why there are three weak vectors and one electromagnetic vector.
 It explains why the weak vectors have charges $-1$, 0, $+1$.
 It explains why the photon has no charge.
 (Charge is the momentum canonically conjugate to the coordinate dependence $e^{i\phi}$.)
 It explains why the W and Z have mass while the photon does not.
 This derivation of the existence of the photon, W and Z, and their properties explains the origin of what appears to be the local symmetry group $SU(2)\times U(1)$, which must be assumed in the Standard Model.
 We have produced all necessary terms for these fields using spherical harmonics and the curvature scalar as Lagrangian density --- both natural parts of general relativity with three dimensions of time.
 [2]

 {\samepage

 \nopagebreak This section may be omitted in a first reading.
 It describes how to go from `raw' terms in the Lagrangian such as Terms~(\ref{eq:5.1})--(\ref{eq:5.4a}) to their more final forms such as Terms~(\ref{eq:5.7a})--(\ref{eq:5.7c}).
 Without an organized procedure for this, one soon runs into expressions that cannot be evaluated because of infinities.
 In addition, there will be more than one way to do certain calculations, each with a different result.
 The right way must be specified.}